-What’s more, fish farmers lace fish feed with powerful chemicals and antibiotics to help fish survive the deadly diseases caused by the crowding and filth.
+What’s more, fish farmers lace fish feed with powerful chemicals and antibiotics to help fish survive the deadly diseases caused by severe crowding and filth.
 It’s likely that these fish pellets are the cause of the higher PCB and dioxin contamination levels found in farmed fish, which are seven times higher than the already-dangerous levels found in their wild counterparts.

 Fish Slaughter: Unregulated Suffering

-As many as 40 percent of farmed fish die before the aquafarm operator is ready to slaughter them.
-Fish who survive are starved before they are sent to slaughter in order to reduce waste contamination of the water during transport.
-Salmon, for example, are starved for 10 full days.
+In the United States, there are no regulations to ensure the humane treatment of fish.
+Nearly 40 percent of farmed fish die before the aquafarm operator is ready to slaughter them.
+Fish who survive are starved before they’re sent to slaughter in order to reduce waste contamination of the water during transport.
+Salmon, for example, are starved for up to 10 days.

 Many traditional methods of slaughtering fish are, according to one researcher, “totally unsatisfactory from an animal welfare point of view.”
 These methods include suffocating fish either in the air or on ice, leaving them to endure pain and terror for 10 minutes or more before finally dying; piercing their hearts or severing their gill arches without prior stunning; and chilling the water temperature—which immobilizes fish but may leave them fully conscious—before killing them with carbon dioxide.